They Seemed Like the Perfect Couple

 I’m sure that, like me, you know someone who becomes an angry drunk when they’ve consumed too much alcohol.
 It may be a factor in this true crime.

-The 33-year-old woman and the 30-year-old man had been dating for nine months and lived together in a rental apartment along with a third roommate.
+The 33-year-old woman and the 30-year-old man had been dating for nine months and lived together in a rental apartment along with a third roommate, a friend of the boyfriends.

-After the three roommates spent a night drinking, the female scream awakened the single roommate.
-When he ran to the shared living room, she was cradling her boyfriend, who was bleeding severely.
-He called an ambulance.
+After the three roommates spent a night drinking, the girlfriend's scream awakened the roommate.
+When he ran to the shared living room, the girlfriend was cradling her boyfriend, who was bleeding severely.
+The roommate called for an ambulance.

 Law enforcement and medics arrived within five minutes.
 The medics transported the boyfriend to a hospital, where he died.
 Law enforcement stayed behind to question the girlfriend and the roommate because the boyfriend had suffered a gunshot wound to his back.

 A gun was in plain view when the police arrived.
 They learned the gun belonged to the girlfriend.
 During the investigation, a friend of the girlfriend told law enforcement that when she drank, she became a monster—like she flipped a switch.
 She’d scream and throw things.
-She also said,
+The friend also said,

 “They seemed like the perfect couple.”